 Around the time of my nineteenth birthday, National Geographic magazine ran a big article about soaring, with beautiful pictures of gliders.
 I learned that these planes without engines could stay up for hours.
 That seemed like a great adventure and much more fun than flying a conventional plane with an engine.

 But it wasn’t until twelve years later that I actually started taking lessons to learn to fly gliders.
 That was after I moved to Stanford from the east coast in 1979.
-At that time there was a glider airport a half an hour from my office.
+At that time there was a glider airport half an hour from my office.
 During my first year of teaching at Stanford, I took a long lunch break every other Friday to take lessons.
 After a year, I got my license to fly gliders.

 Do you own your own glider?

-During my first six years of gliding I’d rent planes from a gliding school or from the glider club I joined.
+During my first six years of gliding, I’d rent planes from a gliding school or from the glider club I joined.
 Then, in 1985, I bought my first glider with two other partners.
-It was a single seat glider of the self-launching type the I mentioned earlier.
-My two partners were much more experienced than I was, and held numerous U.S. records in self-launched sailplanes and one world record.
+It was a single-seat glider of the self-launching type I mentioned earlier.
+My two partners were much more experienced than I was and held numerous U.S. records in self-launched sailplanes and one world record.
 I learned a lot from them.

 What’s the longest you’ve ever flown in a glider?

 The longest flight of my life started from the Ely, Nevada airport.
 Most gliding statistics are measured in kilometers.
 That flight was 975 kilometers, which is 606 miles.
 It took just over eight hours without the engine and I averaged 75 miles per hour.

 Wow.
 How do you go to the bathroom or eat meals during that time?